Over the last few months, I have been playing more solo card and board games. Turns out there are solo games other than Solitaire!

-I realised that I had alread explored all the countryside tiles, and I decided to try to explore one more.
+I realise that I have already explored all the countryside tiles, and I decide to try to explore one more.
 First, this gives you access to more powerful units when they are refreshed at the end of the round, but more importantly, if I happen to explore a city-tile, that will give me some very useful information to help prepare for the city assault!

 I have enough Move points (4) to move one hex and explore, and what do I find?